CptOfEvilMinions/osquerey-file-carve-server/README.md

 1. `cd osquery-file-carve-server/`
 1. `go mod init github.com/CptOfEvilMinions/osquery-file-carve-server`

+## Assumptions
+* All blocks of data sent by Osquery will arrive in order
+* All data block sizes have appropriate settings

+## Setup
+### Block size configuration
+The default setting for all the configs in this repo is to set the data block size at 10MB (10000000 bytes).
+Osquery has `carver_block_size` set to 10000000 (10MB), NGINX has `client_max_body_size` set to `15MB` for TCP and TLS overhead, and Mongo GridFS blocksize is set to `10MB`.
+* Mongo GridFS blockstore has chunk size/block size set to `255K` by default.

 ## Spin up Kolide stack
 1. `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout conf/nginx/tls/snakeoil.key -out conf/nginx/tls/snakeoil.crt`
 1. ``